Accelerating Advancement of Diverse Talent With People Analytics & Organizational Network Analysis

 Embed a D&I Focus Into Your Employee Listening Strategy

 Frequent pulse and micro-pulse surveys have now become the norm for assessing the Employee Experience, and it is important to look beyond company/ department/ location averages and segment the results of your surveys by different demographic groups in your organization to identify particular issues being faced by under-represented talent.

 Correlating these insights with attrition, productivity, and performance data can help you understand why diverse talent might be leaving your company, or if certain cultural issues might be hindering the performance of your diverse employees.

-Taking this one step further - while survey tools are improving their Natural Language Processing abilities, there is still no substitute for 1:1 or smaller group conversations with a focus group of employees to understand the root cause of their issues.
-This becomes increasingly difficult to do at scale as the widespread trend of companies rapidly shrinking their Human Resources headcount continues,
+Taking this one step further – while survey tools are improving their Natural Language Processing abilities, there is still no substitute for 1:1 or smaller group conversations with a focus group of employees to understand the root cause of their issues.
+This becomes increasingly difficult to do at scale as the widespread trend of companies rapidly shrinking their Human Resources headcount continue.

 Organizational Network Analysis can help you uncover “connectors”, along with other organizational influencers, within your under-represented population, or people who have relationships with a wide group of people within (and outside) a certain community who would be able to provide a birds-eye view into the problems being faced by a certain group of employees, and would be ideal candidates for focus interviews under your Employee Listening strategy.

 Transforming your organization’s culture into one that promotes Diversity, Equity, Inclusion and Belonging, can be seen, in essence, as an enterprise-wide change initiative.

 However, more than 70% of organizational change management process initiatives actually fail to meet their goals, mostly due to complications arising in the execution and the adoption phase – it’s clear that the conventional top-down approach where companies attempt to spread change as if spreading peanut butter on toast doesn’t work anymore.